 A woman should be healthy to ensure a successful conception and decrease the chance of complications during pregnancy.
 Talk to your doctor about your BMI to determine if you are eligible for the process.

 Each agency has its rules governing mental illness.
-Surrogate mothers need to set up and go to appointments, take medication correctly and legally agree to the agreement set forth.
-If a mental illness keeps you from being able to do all this, you cannot become a surrogate mother.
+Surrogate mothers must set up and go to appointments, take medication correctly, and legally agree to the agreement.
+If a mental illness keeps you from being able to do all this, you cannot become a gestational or traditional surrogate.

-It’s also important that you are emotionally stable, as you’ll have a range of emotions to contend with during pregnancy and after delivery.
-The majority of agencies request that a woman stops taking anti-depressants and other mental illness medication before she can qualify as a surrogate mother.
+You must also be emotionally stable, as you’ll have a range of emotions to contend with during pregnancy and after delivery.
+Most agencies request that a woman stop taking anti-depressants and other mental illness medication before she can qualify as a surrogate.

-When you are a diabetic, pregnancy makes it harder to control your level of blood glucose.
-It is entirely possible to control your diabetes during pregnancy, but most fertility clinics and surrogacy agencies will disqualify you from being one because of the numerous health risks to both you and the unborn baby.
+When you are a diabetic, pregnancy makes it harder to control your blood glucose level.
+It is entirely possible to control your diabetes during pregnancy.
+Still, most fertility clinics and surrogacy agencies will disqualify you from being one because of the numerous health risks to both you and the unborn baby.

 Pregnancy can also lead to gestational diabetes, which will last the entire time you are pregnant.
-This disease can affect not just you but the unborn child too.
+This disease can affect not just you but the unborn child, too.
 If you’ve previously been diagnosed with gestational diabetes, you won’t be automatically disqualified.
-You do, however, need to talk with your doctor and the fertility clinic to learn what could potentially happen to you.
+However, you need to talk with your doctor and the fertility clinic to learn what could happen to you.

-Question 18: Can you become a surrogate mother if you have had a miscarriage?
+Can you become a surrogate if you have had a miscarriage?

 Having one miscarriage and going on to have subsequent children is very common.
-If you have had a miscarriage and then have gone on to have your own child thereafter, then no, having a miscarriage does not change your ability to be a gestational surrogate.
+If you have had a miscarriage and then have gone on to have your child after that, then no, having a miscarriage does not change your ability to be a gestational surrogate.

 Unfortunately, no!
-Your spouse/partner will be required to participate in the medical/psychological assessment process.
-Also, if you are married, your spouse must be included in your surrogacy contract.
+Your spouse/partner must participate in the medical/psychological assessment process.
+Also, your spouse must be included in your surrogacy contract if you are married.

-If you are considering becoming a gestational surrogate, remember that you need to meet certain surrogacy requirements.
-There are exceptions in some cases, but in this article, you can find what most intended parents, surrogacy agencies, and fertility clinics look for in a surrogate mother candidate.
+If you are considering becoming a gestational carrier, it’s essential to understand the specific surrogate mother requirements you’ll need to meet.
+While there may be exceptions in some cases, this article outlines what most intended parents, surrogacy agencies, and fertility clinics look for in a surrogate candidate.

-The fact that you are even thinking about it means that you have some of those important requirements for being a surrogate mother.
-If you’re ready to take that first exciting step towards being a surrogate, join MySurrogateMom community.
+The fact that you are even thinking about it means that you have some of those critical requirements for being a surrogate mother.
+If you’re ready to take that first exciting step, join the MySurrogateMom community and apply to be a surrogate mother.